What would you do if you could go back in time 10 years?

 Now, some of those changes are small and may not affect you, but some are big, like the “Panda” and “Penguin” updates, which have dramatically altered search engine results.

-Others, like the recent “Phantom Update 2,” involve changes to Google’s core algorithm.
+Others, like the 2015 “Phantom Update 2,” involve changes to Google’s core algorithm.
 These core changes set the stage for Google to make drastic changes in the upcoming years–and may lead you to reassess your media marketing campaign now.

 Success now doesn’t guarantee success in the future: If you need an example of why it’s so important to never stop learning and trying to improve your search engine optimization strategies and tactics, look at sellers on Fiverr.